Primary Navigation Mobile

 Overview

-The new V8 is the same unit found in the Lamborghini Urus and Bentley Continental GT, albeit with a bit less power.
+The V8 is the same unit found in the Lamborghini Urus and Porsche Cayenne albeit with less power.
 However, all three cars share the same basic eight-speed manual gearbox and four-wheel drive system.
-And, because it’s a petrol engine rather than a diesel engine, the updated SQ7 is around 100kg lighter than the original car.
+And, because it’s a petrol engine rather than a diesel engine, it’s around 100kg lighter than the original car.
 That makes a difference in the bends.

 What’s it like inside?